How to Unhook a Function From a Filter in WordPress

 Keep in mind these tips to avoid common errors:

-call that hooked the function to the filterremove_filter
+• $priority must match the priority specified in the add_filter call that hooked the function to the filter

 Example